 Alternatives to Animal Testing

-Alternative test methods are test methods that reduce, refine, or replace animal use in research and testing.
-Reduction, refinement, and replacement are commonly referred to as “the 3Rs”.
-The 3Rs concept was first described by William Russell and Rex Burch in their 1959 book The Principles of Humane Experimental Technique.
+Alternative test methods are methods that replace, reduce, or refine animal use in research and testing, a concept first described by William Russell and Rex Burch in their 1959 book The Principles of Humane Experimental Technique.
+Alternative test methods:

-- A test method that reduces animal use decreases the number of animals required for testing while still achieving testing objectives.
+- Reduce animal use by decreasing the number of animals required for testing while still achieving scientifically valid testing objectives

-- A test method that refines animal use lessens or eliminates pain or distress in animals, or enhances animal well-being.
+- Refine animal use by decreasing or eliminating pain or distress in animals or enhancing animal well-being

 Why is safety testing performed on chemical products?

-U.S. regulatory agencies require testing of consumer products, medicines, and industrial and agricultural chemicals to identify potential health and safety hazards.
-Testing these substances enables appropriate hazard classification and labeling, which in turn enables informed decisions about responsible use, storage, and disposal.
-All toxicity test methods used for regulatory purposes must be based on sound science and able to adequately identify hazards.
+Regulatory agencies require testing of consumer products, medicines, and industrial and agricultural chemicals to identify potential health and safety hazards.
+Testing these substances informs appropriate hazard classification and labeling, which in turn enables responsible use, storage, and disposal decisions.

-Is there a requirement to consider alternative methods before animals are used for testing?
+Are there requirements to consider alternative methods before using animals for testing?

-Yes.
-U.S. laws require that alternatives must be considered before using animals for research and testing.
+Yes, but only to a limited extent.
+U.S. laws require that alternatives must be considered before using animals for research and testing under specific circumstances.

-- The Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals addresses the use of animals by NIH grantees and within NIH and other institutions under the Public Health Service.
-The PHS Policy requires that proposals justify the animal use, the number of animals to be used, and the specific procedures to be used.
+- The Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals addresses the use of animals by NIH grantees and within NIH and other PHS institutions.
+The PHS Policy requires that proposals justify:

-- The ICCVAM Authorization Act of 2000 established the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) to coordinate activities within the Federal government relevant to new test method evaluation, acceptance, and use.
-ICCVAM is made up of representatives of 15 U.S. Federal agencies that use or generate toxicity testing information.
+- The ICCVAM Authorization Act of 2000 established the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) to coordinate activities within the federal government relevant to new test method evaluation, acceptance, and use.
+ICCVAM is made up of representatives of 16 U.S. federal agencies that use or generate toxicity testing information.